 The easiest and most hassle-free way to visit is on an all-inclusive guided tour of Chichen Itza.
 You pay one price, you don’t have to worry about whether to take the highway or the toll-road, how much is this and that entrance fee, where to eat, etc.

 But here’s a third option, we PlayaDelCarmen.com can help you get a private Chichen Itza tour.
 That way you choose your own times and include, for instance, other cenotes, or even a short sightseeing trip to Valladolid.
 And if your tired and ready to head back, you can do that too.

 The cost of a Chichen Itza tour depends on your mode of travel.
 If you go on our group tour, for instance, the cost is $89 USD per person from Playa del Carmen.

 If you’re willing to brave it on your own the cost of going vary depending on a number of factors, such as what route you take, the cost of renting a car, where and how often you stop to eat, and if you decide to visit any other sites.
 Likewise, a private tour is dependent upon your itinerary.

 However, with a private tour through us PlayaDelCarmen.com you don’t have to worry about all the details and can simply enjoy your trip while setting your own times.

 Anything else you’d like to know?
-Our travel gurus are online and in destination to answer any of your questions about everything Playa del Carmen.
+Our travel specialists are online and in destination to answer any of your questions about everything Playa del Carmen.